smaakage85/shapemaker/README.md

 - command-line functions for delivering and integrating the model w/Sagemaker
 - workflows enabling continuous integration/delivery.

-`shapemaker` builds on the [Bring Your Own Container (BYOC)](https://towardsdatascience.com/bring-your-own-container-with-amazon-sagemaker-37211d8412f4) Sagemaker functionality for **full developer control**.
+`shapemaker` builds on the [Bring Your Own Container (BYOC)](https://towardsdatascience.com/bring-your-own-container-with-amazon-sagemaker-37211d8412f4) SageMaker functionality for **full developer control**.

-In other words, if you find, Sagemaker *does not offer enough flexibility* out-of-the-box with respect to customizing either
+In other words, if you find, SageMaker *does not offer enough flexibility* out-of-the-box with respect to customizing either

 1. training jobs
 2. endpoints or